TykTechnologies/tyk-demo/README.md

 * `scripts/*.sh`: Some useful commands encapsulated in scripts
 * `tyk`: Files related to the Tyk standard deployment

 The remaining directories contain **feature deployments** which extend the standard Tyk deployment functionality.
-These directories contain `docker-compose.yml`, `bootstrap.sh` and `README.md` files specific to the feature being deployed.
+These directories contain `docker-compose.yml`, `bootstrap.sh` and `README.md` files specific to the feature.
 They may also contain directories called `data` or `volumes`, which hold the data necessary during bootstrapping or providing as mapped volumes into the container.

 # Getting Started